galletteuh/ps4disasm/README.md

 Fixed teleport bug for the first screen in Zelan and Kuran.

 Fixed characters outside the party gaining only one level instead of a level number based on their EXP.

+Fixed shield element carrying over to weapons for Skills